w3c/wai-fundamentals-overview/content/foundations-course.md

 It is **self-paced** so you can complete it in a shorter or longer time frame.

-This course will be available on the edX platform through at least the end of 2022.
+This course will be available on the edX platform through at least June 2023.
 We expect an updated version of this course to be available long term.

 ## Cost: Free, optional certificate